-Netflix has been at the center of a cultural firestorm since the Sept.
-9 release of “Cuties,” a coming-of-age drama by a French director about an 11-year-old girl who rebels against her conservative Muslim parents by performing in a sexually provocative dance troupe with other young girls.
+Since their September release of “Cuties,” a coming-of-age drama by a French director about an 11-year-old girl who rebels against her conservative Muslim parents by performing in a sexually provocative dance troupe with other young girls, Netflix has been at the center of a cultural firestorm.

 The film has been met with widespread condemnation not just from Netflix customers, who have taken to cancelling their subscriptions en masse, but also from lawmakers such as Sen. Tom Cotton (R-AR) and Rep. Jim Banks (R-IN), who have called on the Department of Justice to level criminal charges against Netflix for distributing child pornography.

 The “Cuties” debacle, however, is simply the latest in a long string of controversies that have plagued the company over the years because of some of its content, which some see as an attempt to mock God, debauch young people, and push a left-wing political agenda.

 1. “Suicide Contagion”: Teen Suicides Spike After “13 Reasons Why”

 One of the most prominent of Netflix’s controversies was perhaps the fallout from its 2017 series “13 Reasons Why,” which many parents said glorified one of the main character’s decision to commit suicide after she was bullied and sexually assaulted.

 According to a study from Nationwide Children’s Hospital and the National Institutes of Health, the show might have led to the uptick in teen suicides in the wake of the show’s release.
 According to CNN, teen suicides spiked 28.9% in the month after it came out.
 NPR reported that “the number of suicides was greater than that seen in any single month over the five-year period researchers examined.
 Over the rest of the year, there were 195 more youth suicides than expected given historical trends.”